 \section{Abstract}

-In this paper, we establish the sufficient conditions for identifying treatment effects on continuous outcomes in endogenous and multi-valued discrete treatment settings with unobserved heterogeneity.
-We employ the monotonicity assumption for multi-valued discrete treatments and instruments, and our identification condition has clear economic interpretation.
-Our result contrasts with related work by \cite{CH2005} with regard to this.
-In addition, we identify the local treatment effects in multi-valued treatment settings and derive a closed-form expression of the identified treatment effects.
+In this paper, we establish sufficient conditions for identifying treatment effects on continuous outcomes in endogenous and multi-valued discrete treatment settings with unobserved heterogeneity.
+We employ the monotonicity assumption for multi-valued discrete treatments and instruments, and our identification condition has a clear economic interpretation.
+In addition, we identify the local treatment effects in multi-valued treatment settings and derive closed-form expressions of the identified treatment effects.
 We provide examples to illustrate the usefulness of our result.